 The Writing and Communication Center (WCC) — which works with undergraduate and graduate students, postdoctoral scholars, faculty, and staff from all MIT departments and disciplines — offers free one-on-one professional advice from communication experts.
 All of these experts are MIT lecturers with advanced degrees.
 All are experienced college classroom teachers of communication.
 All are published scholars and writers.

 - The WCC helps you strategize about all types of academic and professional writing as well as about all aspects of oral presentations (including practicing classroom presentations & conference talks as well as designing slides).

-No matter what department or discipline you are in, the WCC helps you think your way more deeply into your topic, helps you see new implications in your data, research, and ideas.
+- It helps you think your way more deeply into your topic and helps you see new implications in your data, research, and ideas.

-In the upper left-hand corner of each day on the scheduler is a little clock.
-Click on the clock to be added to the Wait List.
-Whenever there is a cancellation, you will be immediately notified via email or text.
+In the lower right-hand corner of each day on the scheduler, you’ll see the words Waiting List.
+Click on the link to be added to the waiting list for an appointment.
+Whenever there is a cancellation for that day, you will be immediately notified via email or text.
 Then go immediately to the scheduler to make the appointment (many others will also receive that notification).
-You must click the clock for each day that you wish to be notified.